barbazul/1kfa/mod_guide_gm.md

  * Get called out on your boasting

 Write the chosen phrase on a blank card and hand it to the player.
-Place two green tokens on each player's Risk Driver card.
+Place two experience points on each player's Risk Driver card.
 When their character first *takes a big risk* by the method or for the reason written on their card, the player takes the tokens.